Combine workplace management and space planning with full employee experience capabilities in a single, central hub

 5. Empower operations to perform essential preventative maintenance

 While some assets remain in good condition for many years with proper maintenance, others become obsolete within a year or two.
 Or, you may find they just aren't used as frequently as they once were.
-For instance, if you have 100 printers on your corporate campus but 25 of them are rarely being used due to department consolidations, you may be able to cancel some of your lease agreements to save money or even sell those printers.
+For instance, if you have 100 printers on your corporate campus but 25 of them are rarely being used due to department consolidations, you may be able to cancel some of your lease agreements to save money.

-The right asset tracking solution makes it much easier to decide the useful life of assets—which ones are worth keeping, and which ones are costing you more than they're worth.
+The right asset tracking solution makes it much easier to determine the useful life of assets — which ones are worth keeping, and which ones are costing you more than they're worth.

 James McDonald is a sports enthusiast, brother in Christ and once swam in a tank with the infamous TV sharks.